KxSystems/docs/docs/basics/application.md

 ## Postfix application

 Iterators are unary operators that can be (and almost always are) applied postfix.
 They derive functions from their value arguments.
-Some derived functions are ambivalent: they can be applied either unary or binary.
+Some derived functions are variadic: they can be applied either unary or binary.

 ```q
 q)+\[2 3 4]                             / derived function applied unary